expyriment/expyriment/documentation/sphinx/Overview.rst

 Publications & citation
 -----------------------
-If you have used Expyriment in your work, please cite the follwing
+If you have used Expyriment in your work, please cite the following
 publication:

     Krause, F., & Lindemann, O. (2014).
 Expyriment: A Python library for